-Conduits wise, our choices are very limited here and almost none of them offer a noticeable gain of damage inside of short fights in Torghast.
-It probably is not worth swapping Conduits around for Torghast specifically but instead changing up your path to use the built in Soulbind Traits instead of taking extra Conduits.
+Conduits-wise, our choices are very limited here and almost none of them offer a noticeable gain of damage inside short fights in Torghast.
+It probably is not worth swapping Conduits around for Torghast specifically but instead changing up your path to use the built-in Soulbind Traits instead of taking extra Conduits.

 Best Torghast Legendaries for Shadow Priest

 Talbadar's Stratagem will be a fine choice for Torghast, especially with powers that buff your Mind Blast damage.
 I typically start with Shadowflame Prism and then swap to Talbadar's at a Broker if I get enough Mind Blast powers.
 Keep in mind if you start out with Shadowflame Prism you should use Mindbender.